ch1nhKhoa/Python_Project/README.md

 ### Results

-![Visualization of Top Skills for Data Roles](Result\Top_3_Skills.png)
+![Visualization of Top Skills for Data Roles](Result\Top_3_Skills.png) *Bar graph visualizing the salary for the top 3 data roles and their top 5 skills associated with each*

 ### Insights
 - Python and SQL: These two skills dominate the landscape across all roles.
 Python is particularly emphasized for Data Scientists (72%) and Data Engineers (65%), while SQL is critical for Data Analysts (51%) and Data Engineers (68%).